matrix-org/matrix-spec-proposals/specification/3-application_service_api.rst

 ----------------------------
 "Passive" application services can only observe events from a given home server.
 They cannot prevent events from being sent, nor can they modify the content of the event being sent.
 In order to observe events from a homeserver, the homeserver needs to be configured to pass certain types of traffic to the application service.
-This is achieved by manually configuring the homeserver with information about the AS..
+This is achieved by manually configuring the homeserver with information about the AS.

 ..
 NOTE::
   Previously, application services could register with a homeserver via HTTP